fazuwanfauzi/4G-LTE-RSRP-Prediction-Model-Ver2/Dataset/Testing/Bandar Baru Bangi/Raw/Readme.md

 - OAT stand for Open Area Test.

-- Bangi is name of drive test area.
+- Bangi is name of drive test area, Bandar Baru Bangi, Selangor.

 - L7 is Band 7.